firesmoker/DiabloSouls/README.md

 Ideas:
 	GAMEPLAY:	Mitigation chance?

-Milestones:
+Project Milestones:
 	1) Basic level:
-		objects and walls
+		objects and walls - in progress
-		enemies scattered around, non agressive until player in radius enemies and player pathfind their way
+		enemies and player pathfind their way - in progress enemies scattered around, non agressive until player in radius main SFX exists
-		major SFX exists
 	2) Improved basic level:

 Things that are very missing:
-	GAMEPLAY:	Pathfinding is non existent for both player and enemies
+	GAMEPLAY:	Pathfinding: Player: not checking its sides for collision
+	GAMEPLAY:	Pathfinding: Player: can go out of navigation map when trying to circle around enemies
+	GAMEPLAY:	Pathfinding: Player: can get "funneled" between enemies, not going back
+	GAMEPLAY:	Pathfinding: Player: when destination is set before enemies and not after - weird behaviour
+	GAMEPLAY:	Pathfinding: Enemies: are jittery when clumped
+	GAMEPLAY:	Pathfinding: Enemies: get stuck behind other enemies instead of circling around them
+	GAMEPLAY:	Pathfinding: [Milestone]: Diablo 4 style player movement
 	BUG:		dodging without moving can teleport player, probably because of the await timer
+	BUG:		convert object 1 to object 1 on characterbody2d debugger (annoying, but doesn't seem to impact for now)
 	WORLD:		arena has no walls, objects, etc.
+	SOUND:		Play projectile sounds
+	SOUND:		Play animation sounds for attack
+	SOUND:		Play Get hit SFX by material (flesh, metallic, etc.), probably played from enemy
-	SOUND:		Missing sounds
+	SOUND:		Missing SFX all around
+	Visual:		Obstacle ordering
 	VISUAL:		No red overlay when dead
 	VISUAL:		No normal-map lightning
 	GAMEPLAY:	Ranged enemies have no target prediction, they shoot in a stupid manner. (not working)